MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/how-to-lease-ra.md

 ## Step 3.
 Create service accounts

-Learn how to use Azure AD to [create service accounts](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) for your external collaborators (e.g. customers and vendors).
+Learn how to use Azure AD to [create service accounts](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) for your external collaborators (for example, customers and vendors).

 ## Step 4.
 Assign licenses